dongqianyu99/ADS-in-ZJU-2024/docs/ADS/PTA Homework/homework.md

 <mark>D. 3 is the parent of 4</mark>
 <br/>
 3. When doing amortized analysis, which one of the following statements is FALSE?
-A.Aggregate analysis shows that for all n, a sequence of nn operations takes worst-case time T(n) in total.
-Then the amortized cost per operation is therefore T(n)/n
+A. Aggregate analysis shows that for all $n$, a sequence of $n$ operations takes worst-case time $T(n)$ in total.
+Then the amortized cost per operation is therefore $T(n)/n$
 <mark>B. For potential method, a good potential function should always assume its ~~maximum~~（minimum） at the start of the sequence</mark>
 C. For accounting method, when an operation's amortized cost exceeds its actual cost, we save the difference as credit to pay for later operations whose amortized cost is less than their actual cost
 D. The difference between aggregate analysis and accounting method is that the later one assumes that the amortized costs of the operations may differ from each other
 <br/>
 4. (**Wrong**)Insert 2, 1, 4, 5, 9, 3, 6, 7 into an initially empty AVL tree.
 Which one of the following statements is FALSE?
 A. 4 is the root
-==B. 3 and 7 are siblings==
+<mark>B. 3 and 7 are siblings</mark>
 C. 2 and 6 are siblings
 D. 9 is the parent of 7

 ![alt text](image-1.png)
 [AVL Tree Visulization](https://www.cs.usfca.edu/~galles/visualization/AVLtree.html)
 <br/>
 5. (**Wrong**)Consider the following buffer management problem.
 Initially the buffer size (the number of blocks) is one.
 Each block can accommodate exactly one item.
 As soon as a new item arrives, check if there is an available block.
 If yes, put the item into the block, induced a cost of one.
 Otherwise, the buffer size is doubled, and then the item is able to put into.
-Moreover, the old items have to  be moved into the new buffer so it costs k+1 to make this insertion, where k is the number of old items.
+Moreover, the old items have to  be moved into the new buffer so it costs $k+1$ to make this insertion, where $k$ is the number of old items.
 Clearly, if there are N items, the worst-case cost for one insertion can be $\Omega (N)$.
 To show that the average cost is O(1), let us turn to the amortized analysis.
 To simplify the problem, assume that the buffer is full after all the N items are placed.
 Which of the following potential functions works?
 A. The number of items currently in the buffer
 B. The opposite number of items currently in the buffer
 C. The number of available blocks currently in the buffer
-==D. The opposite number of available blocks in the buffer==
+<mark>D. The opposite number of available blocks in the buffer</mark>

->When given the potential function, we need to calculate $\Delta$$\phi$ and add it to c~i~, which equals to c~i~_hat.
-The potentail function is working when in every situation the c~i~_hat equals to the target average cost.
+>When given the potential function, we need to calculate $\Delta\phi$ and add it to $c_i$, which equals to $\hat{c_i}$.
+The potentail function is working when in every situation the $\hat{c_i}$ equals to the target average cost.
 >
 >![alt text](image-2.png)